free consultations for injury matters

-Helping Families Through Divorce And Other Family Law Matters
+Helping Families Through Family Law Matters in New Braunfels, TX

-At The Bettersworth Law Firm, our aggressive legal team is ready to speak up for you, in both the courtroom and negotiating room.
-But our assertiveness is always grounded with compassion.
-This balance is especially important when the dispute involves minor children, because while it is important not to back down in key areas, it is also essential to work towards compromise, to show the judge or jury that you would be a good co-parent.
+At The Bettersworth Law Firm, our aggressive legal team is ready to speak up for you in both the courtroom and at the negotiating table.
+However, our assertiveness is always grounded with compassion.
+This balance is especially important when disputes involve minor children, because while it is important not to back down in key areas, it is also essential to work towards compromise and show the judge or jury that you would be a good co-parent.
 Not many legal professionals can walk this tightrope, but we do it every day.

 Just like the sleekest and fastest airplane is useless without a trained pilot, family courts mean little without an experienced attorney.
 At The Bettersworth Law Firm, we routinely handle a diverse array of cases, including:

-• Uncontested divorce: A spouse may request a no-fault divorce if the person has lived in the state for at least six months and in the county for at least 90 days.
+• Uncontested divorce: A spouse may request a no-fault divorce if the person has lived in the state for at least six months and in the county where they currently reside for at least 90 days.
 There is a minimum 60-day waiting period after the filing; if the respondent does not answer the petition, these divorces are usually concluded rather quickly.

 • Contested divorce with children: The Family Code sets out standard provisions for child visitation and child support.
 Nevertheless, both these issues, in addition to child custody, are often intensely disputed.

-• Modification: Divorce and family law orders can be legally updated once a year, or even sooner if there is an emergency.
+• Modification: Divorce and family law orders can be legally updated when necessary.
 Typical reasons for modification include a change in income or a change in residence.

-• Custody disputes: All good parents agree that the best interests of the children are paramount, but they often disagree as to how this vision is best carried out.
+• Custody disputes: All good parents agree that the best interests of their children are paramount, but they often disagree as to how this vision is best carried out.

-• Enforcement: If a caregiver refuses to obey court orders regarding visitation, support, or any other matter, there are a number of legal tools, including contempt, to deal with the situation.
+• Enforcement: If a parent refuses to obey court orders regarding visitation, support, or any other matter, there are a number of legal tools, to deal with the situation, including contempt of court.

 • Domestic violence: The law provides broad protection for alleged victims and stiff penalties for alleged violators.